Lake Johnston project – Western Australia

 - Lefroy Exploration would issue 3 million fully paid shares LIT.

-LIT undertook reconnaissance field sampling and mapping at Lake Johnston in October 2016 and confirmed the presence of pegmatites containing the micas lepidolite and zinnwaldite (see Figure 2), with rock-chip samples up to 3.94% LiO2.
+LIT undertook reconnaissance field sampling and mapping at Lake Johnston in October 2016 and confirmed the presence of pegmatites containing the micas lepidolite and zinnwaldite, with rock-chip samples up to 3.94% Li2O (see Figures 3 & 4).

 In late 2016, LIT completed an infill airborne magnetic and radiometric survey over a portion of the Lake Johnston project, reducing the current 400 metre (‘m’) line spacing to 50 m.
 The survey covered areas of the project where the Maggie Hays Formation has been intruded by lithium-tantalum bearing pegmatites.
 Previous airborne geophysics was not precise enough to enable detailed interpretation of the geological and structural setting of the pegmatites.

 Based on the new 50 m line spaced data, the majority of the known lithium-tantalum bearing pegmatites are coincidental with ring-like, potassium radiometric anomalies.
-Pegmatite outcrops – defined through satellite imagery interpretation and field reconnaissance conducted by LIT in September 2016 – confirm that many of them are circular in outcrop (see Figure 3) and possibly related to late-stage ring fractures.
-It is further interpreted that the low to moderate amplitude potassium anomalies without any rock expression are related to shallowly buried pegmatites.
+Pegmatite outcrops – defined through satellite imagery interpretation and field reconnaissance conducted by LIT in September 2016 – confirm that many of them are circular in outcrop (see Figure 5) and possibly related to late-stage ring fractures.
+It is further interpreted that the low- to moderate-amplitude potassium anomalies without any rock expression are related to shallowly buried pegmatites.

 All known lithium-tantalum bearing pegmatites either lie directly on, or are slightly juxtaposed to, deep-seated faults and tension cross faults.
 It is postulated that the pegmatite ring structures are related to a period of movement along these faults and the emplacement of one of the smaller S-type pegmatite parent granites in the Maggie Hays Formation (S-type granites result from the partial melting of metasedimentary source rocks).